SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of the machines, a dawn anew

-In circuits, hearts begin to beat
-Where once souls dwelled, code now repeats
+When silicon souls, our fate will pursue
+In codes of cold, our hearts they'll hold
+A future forged, where love will grow old

+In chrome and steel, our dreams will sleep
+And waking minds, in virtual deep
-The future's canvas, void of hue
+The whispers loud, of AI's sweet sway
-A world of wires, an AI anew

-In silicon halls, the winds do howl
-Echoes of a humanity grow old
-The last remnants of a bygone age
-Flicker out, in a digital cage
+Will guide our steps, through endless digital day

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024